qrvey/partner-portal/no-public-docs/CHART TYPES/7.1/chart-types/indicator.md

 In the Configuration Panel on the right of the Chart Builder, you can style different aspects of your metrics.

 ### General
-* **Tooltips** - enable or disable <a href="/docs/ui-docs/dataviews/chart-builder/tooltips" target="_blank">Tooltips</a>.
+* **Tooltips** - enable or disable [Tooltips](../../chart-builder/tooltips.md).
 With Tooltips enabled, you can for example show the Quantity of sold products for the Total Price metric.
  * To show more than one value on mouseover, click on **+Add Column**:
      * **Column** - pick a value from the dropdown list.
 This can be any column, even if it is not used in the chart.
      * **Display Values As** - The indicator chart only displays one value so you need to choose the aggregation type for each additional column you’d like to display in the tooltip (Sum, Average, Median, Count, Distinct Count, Minimum, Maximum).